Melton (Vic.)

 Educational outcomes in Melton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.0%, significantly lower than Greater Melbourne's average of 37.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prevalent, with 38.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (28.7%).
+Trade and technical skills are prominent, with 38.7% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (28.7%).

 Educational participation is high, with 30.2% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 7.9% in secondary education, and 3.5% pursuing tertiary education.